Common Species: Greenhouse Camel Cricket

 - TERRO® Stink Bug Killer Aerosol Spray- Can be used as a broad treatment or crack-and-crevice application.

 - TERRO® Ant Dust- Apply this fine insecticide powder in cracks and crevices where these crickets may congregate.

 - TERRO® Perimeter Ant Bait Plus- This weather-resistant outdoor granular bait kills crickets that eat it.

 - TERRO® Ant Killer Plus - A spreader is built into the packaging of this outdoor granular insecticide.

-- TERRO® Multi-Purpose Insect Bait- Apply this multi-purpose insect bait around the perimeter of your home with its shaker container.
+- TERRO® Multi-Purpose Insect Bait- Apply multi-purpose insect bait around the perimeter of your home with its shaker container.